 The S Curve

 Mid-way through the completion of a project’s timeline is the “progress sweet spot.”
-This is where the majority of productive work is accomplished, when everyone enjoys the work, life is good, the music is playing, and the food tastes great.
+This is where the majority of productive work is accomplished.
+It's when everyone enjoys the work, life is good, the music is playing, and the food tastes great.

 Then there is the final third or so of the timeline when productive work starts to taper off.
 See the following curve: